-- knows the possibilities of artificial intelligence and its limitations, - knows the basic conceptual and mathematical foundations of intelligent systems, - know the methods of intelligent system design, - knows the formalization techniques of information,
+- Knows the possibilities of artificial intelligence and its limitations. - Knows the basic conceptual and mathematical foundations of intelligent systems. - Know the methods of intelligent system design. - Knows the formalization techniques of information.

-- is able to design an independent information processing architecture, - is able to understand, model and implement learning processes - c) attitude: - strives to understand the technological / conceptual constraints of computing / science - strives to understand the central role of the algorithm in IT systems. - d) autonomy and responsibility: - can independently develop effective methods for solving computational problems
+- Is able to design an independent information processing architecture. - Is able to understand, model and implement learning processes.

+- Strives to understand the technological / conceptual constraints of computing / science. - Strives to understand the central role of the algorithm in IT systems. - d) Autonomy and responsibility: - Can independently develop effective methods for solving computational problems.